 In a very busy year, Sherry's Cotton Candy Company acquired Milly's Muffins, a bakery reputed for its delicious confections.
 After the acquisition, the company added the value of Milly's baking equipment and other tangible assets to its balance sheet.

 It also added the value of Milly's name-brand recognition, an intangible asset, as a balance sheet item called goodwill.
 Since the IRS allows for a 15-year period to use up goodwill, Sherry's accountants show 1/15 of the goodwill value from the acquisition as an amortization expense on the income statement each year until the asset is entirely consumed.

 Accounting Entries and Real Profit

-Some investors and analysts maintain that depreciation expense should be added back into a company’s profits because it requires no immediate cash outlay.
-In other words, Sherry wasn’t really paying cash out of $1,500 a year, so the company should have added that depreciation figure back into the $8,500 in reported earnings and valued the company based on a $10,000 profit, not the $8,500 number.
+Some investors and analysts maintain that depreciation expenses should be added back into a company’s profits because it requires no immediate cash outlay.
+These analysts would suggest that Sherry was not really paying cash out at $1,500 a year.
+They would say that the company should have added the depreciation figures back into the $8,500 in reported earnings and valued the company based on the $10,000 figure.

 Depreciation is a very real expense.
-In theory, depreciation attempts to match up profit with the expense it took to generate that profit to provide the most accurate picture of a company’s earning power.
-An investor who ignores the economic reality of depreciation expense may easily overvalue a business and find his or her returns lacking.
+In theory, depreciation attempts to match up profit with the expense it took to generate that profit.
+An investor who ignores the economic reality of depreciation expenses may easily overvalue a business, and his investment may suffer as a result.

-Value investors and asset management companies sometimes acquire certain assets that have large upfront fixed expenses, resulting in hefty depreciation charges for assets that may not need to be replaced for decades.
+Value investors and asset management companies sometimes acquire assets that have large upfront fixed expenses, resulting in hefty depreciation charges for assets that may not need a replacement for decades.
 This results in far higher profits than the income statement alone would appear to indicate.
-These firms appear to trade at crazy price-to-earnings ratios, PEG ratios, and dividend-adjusted PEG ratios even though they aren't overvalued at all.
+Firms like these often trade at high price-to-earnings ratios, price-earnings-growth (PEG) ratios, and dividend-adjusted PEG ratios, even though they are not overvalued.